 \subsection{4D: generalized Shintani-Mizuno formula}

 For $n=4$ the answer, also new to our knowledge, becomes more involved.
 We introduce some notation to write it down more compactly:

-Since the explicit answer becomes more complicated as we increase the dimension, we refrain from displaying it for higher dimensions, and, in what follows, we focus on particular choices for the periods.
+Since the explicit answer becomes more complicated as we increase the dimension, we refrain from displaying it for higher dimensions, and, in what follows, we focus on particular choices for the quasi-periods.